University-wide academic policies

 Applicants who have received a bachelor’s degree from a regionally accredited college or university in the United States are eligible for admission as second bachelor’s degree candidates.
 Applicants with international credentials that are the equivalent of a bachelor’s degree from a four-year accredited U.S. university (as determined by an evaluation agency approved by Roosevelt University) are also eligible for admission as second bachelor’s degree candidates.Official transcripts from each college previously attended are required, along with the admission application and fee.

-A student earning a second bachelor's degree must have a minimum of 30 credit hours earned at Roosevelt University that have not been counted for any other degree.
-In all colleges, degree requirements in general may be met with transfer credit, Roosevelt University courses, or a combination of both.
-However, specific degree requirements differ from college to college, and students should consult with an advisor in Undergraduate Academic Advising or in their major field.
+A student earning a second bachelor's degree must have a minimum of 30 credit hours earned at Roosevelt University that has not been counted for any other degree.
+In all colleges, degree requirements, in general, may be met with transfer credit, Roosevelt University courses, or a combination of both.
+However, specific degree requirements differ from college to college, and students should consult with their major department to discuss their requirements.
 Students with international credentials must consult with the appropriate college to discuss possible deficiencies in major or general education requirements.

 Students with a bachelor’s degree from a four-year accredited U.S. university have met the University Writing Requirement and do not need to take the English portion of the Roosevelt University Assessment.
 However, if the degree being sought is related to areas such as science, math, business, or computer science, the student may be asked to take the mathematics portion of the RUA.

 The transcript is the official academic record for a student at Roosevelt University.
-Official transcripts may be requested online from the Office of the Registrar.
-There is a fee for each transcript.
 Official transcripts are issued directly to institutions and employers.
 Students may also request a transcript marked “Issued to Student.”
 No transcript will be issued if the student owes the university money or has any other encumbrance.
 Information about the cost of transcripts and the procedure for ordering is available on the Transcripts website.